lavantien/health-app/README.md

 - Time: 12-16 hours
 - No Authentication and Authorization of Users
 - No unit tests
-- Static Landing Page without login
-- Input Pages
-- Two Read-only Pages with buttons to redirect to their appropriate Input Pages
+- In-memory database with mockup data
 - 5 Endpoints: Users, Meals, Records, Exercises, Diaries
-- Each endpoint only needs Create and Read All actions
+- Each endpoint only needs Create, Read One, and Read All actions
+- But due to time limit only the User endpoints will be implemented
+- Static Landing Page (About)
+- Input Page (Register)
+- Home Page display all registered users

 ### Business Decisions